preyx/stormshade-preyx/README.md

 # PrEyX's Stormshade Presets

-My custom presets for the [Stormshade Reshade](http://stormshade.otakumouse.com/) plugin for Final Fantasy XIV
+Greetings from twitch.tv/xpreyx !
+This is my custom preset for the [Stormshade Reshade](http://stormshade.otakumouse.com/) plugin for Final Fantasy XIV

 This is a preset meant for general gameplay, with an optional DOF filter for screenshots.